-[24] It is well established through experimental evidence [e.g., Wadhams, 1975, 1978; Squire and Moore, 1980] that wave energy attenuates exponentially through the MIZ and that this attenuation acts as a low-pass filter that favors the transmission of long waves.
+It is well established through experimental evidence [e.g. Wadhams, 1975, 1978; Squire and Moore, 1980] that wave energy attenuates exponentially through the MIZ and that this attenuation acts as a low-pass filter that favors the transmission of long waves.
 Exponential attenuation is also a property of linear models such as the one employed in this work [Kohout and Meylan, 2008].
-Our investigation centers on the degree of attenuation arising from certain key attributes of the ice cover, such as its concentration on the ocean surface and ice thickness.
+Our investigation will center on the degree of attenuation arising from certain key attributes of the ice cover, such as its concentration on the ocean surface and ice thickness.

-[25] To study wave attenuation, we define the transmitted energy E to be which is the wave energy traveling in the direction of the incident wavefield taken over the discrete spectrum of angles generated by the array of floes.
-The value of this quantity will depend on both the properties of the incident wavefield and the ice cover, in particular the number of rows, $\Lambda$ say, comprising the array.
-As described above, we expect E to decay exponentially with distance through the MIZ, and thus, following Kohout and Meylan [2008], we may separate the dependence of the transmitted energy on row number by writing where $\alpha$ is referred to as the (nondimensional) attenuation coefficient.
+In order to study wave attenuation we define the transmitted energy E to be which is the wave energy traveling in the direction of the incident wave field, taken over the discrete spectrum of angles generated by the array of floes.
+The value of this quantity will depend on both the properties of the incident wave field and the ice cover, in particular the number of rows, $\Lambda$ say, comprising the array.
+As described above, we expect E to decay exponentially with distance through the MIZ, and thus, following Kohout and Meylan [2008], we may separate the dependence of the transmitted energy on row number by writing where $\alpha$ is referred to as the (non-dimensional) attenuation coefficient.